fledge-iot/fledge/docs/processing_data.rst

 Select the filter plugin to use from the list of plugins given.
 If a filter you need has not been installed you may install it by clicking on the *Install from available plugins* link below the list.

-Give the filter a name, names must be unique within the Fledge instance.
+Give the filter a name.
+Names must be unique within the Fledge instance.
 Once complete click on the *Next* button to configure your chosen filter plugin.

 Here we have assumed you selected the *RMS* plugin and see the configuration screen for that plugin.